ajay9634/Ajay-prefix/README_PRO.md

 ### 🛠️ Manual Installation :

 1. 📦 Open `Ajay prefix Pro 1.2` as archive via ZArchiver or other tool.
-2. 📂 Run **Setup (Run as Admin).bat**.
+2. ⚙️ Run **Setup (Run as Admin).bat**.
 3. 🗂️ Select an **Offline Cache Folder** for online components (any folder, subfolder, or root drive).
 4. 🗂️ Choose  **Save Data Folder** for game saves (any folder, subfolder, or root drive
 5. 🗂️ Click **Save Paths** in the Folder Selector, then **Exit**.
 6. 🗂️ If successful, the latest Start Menu will be installed.
-7. 🗂️ Restart Windows or your Wine environment
+7. 💻 Restart Windows or your Wine environment
-8. 🗂️ Verify Ajay Prefix Pro status in the viewer.
+8. ✅ Verify Ajay Prefix Pro status in the viewer.

+## ⚠️ Important Warnings

+- **Manual Registry Backup Recommended**: Always back up your Windows registry before installation.
+While Wine containers can be recreated with minimal loss, the author is not responsible for registry issues.
+- **Post-Installation Save Migration**: After setup, manually move game saves from the C: drive to your designated **Save Data Folder**.
+On Windows 11, copy or move the AppData directory to prevent data loss.
+- Don't ever Remove That folder or Drive Root  of **Save Data Folder**

 ⚠️ **Note:**
 Don't select any internal Drive like C , E , Z etc.